 Landcruising Adventure Paper Cruiser 2.0

 When Jesse sent in his first batch of modifications I was impressed.
 Such elegant and simple solutions for things I had envisioned much more complex.
 Sure enough, our man had a long-standing tradition building paper models and he knew what he was talking about when he wrote, “Coen, we can’t do that, that’s too complex.”

-The second sheet for all the goodies and extra items that our Troopy carries was added to the package and we made a huge step forward with adding 3D wheels to give the Cruiser a better look, but also from preventing the model from sagging too much.
+The second sheet for all the goodies and extra items that our Troopy carries was added to the package.
+We made a huge step forward, adding 3D wheels to give the Paper Cruiser a better look but also to prevent the model from sagging too much.

 Tips & Tricks?